 6. CONCLUSION

-Urbanization poses special problems, since older buildings' nooks and crevices, which are the usual nesting sites, have disappeared with the development of newer structures that do not provide such refuges.
+Urbanization presents unique challenges, as the nooks and crevices of older buildings, which serve as traditional nesting sites, have been replaced by modern structures lacking such features.
 To ensure the house sparrow's survival, it is crucial that these birds locate appropriate habitats covered by applicable law, namely the Wildlife (Protection) Act of 1972 in India [16].
 By identifying house sparrows as an important part of urban biodiversity, there is potential to instill a sense of stewardship by citizens towards these birds.
 Protection under the law not only provides a basis for conservation measures but also raises public awareness of the ecological importance of the house sparrow.
 Programs like public awareness campaigns can be of vital importance in informing communities about the need to provide nesting sites, reduce the use of pesticides, and develop bird-friendly habitats.
 Community participation is essential; measures to put up artificial nest boxes and ensure that urban development does not compromise ecological requirements can be of great importance in the conservation of house sparrows [1].
-By integrating conservation strategies with existing urban planning frameworks, it is possible to enhance the habitat quality for house sparrows, thereby promoting their population recovery and resilience in urban areas across India.
-The critical decline of sparrows in India signals an urgent need for a comprehensive and multifaceted approach to conservation.
+Integrating conservation strategies with existing urban planning frameworks can enhance habitat quality for house sparrows, promoting population recovery and resilience in urban areas across India The critical decline of sparrows in India signals an urgent need for a comprehensive and multifaceted approach to conservation.
 With habitat restoration measures put in place, regulated pesticide usage, public awareness and education, community involvement, increased legislative backing, and research investment, a sustainable environment is created to allow sparrows to flourish anew.
 This cohesive approach will not only encourage sparrow populations but also enhance the resilience of ecological systems between the city and countryside, ultimately upholding the intrinsic value of maintaining biodiversity in India.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)